weprovide/valet-plus/readme.md

 > :warning: Xdebug makes your environment slower.
 That's why we allow to fully enable / disable it.
 When not debugging it's best to disable it by running `valet xdebug off`.

-### PHPstorm
+### PhpStorm

-To use Xdebug with PHPstorm you don't have to configure anything.
+To use Xdebug with PhpStorm you don't have to configure anything.
 Just run `valet xdebug on` and click the Xdebug button on the top right:

 ![xdebug-phpstorm](images/xdebug-phpstorm.png)